Diheng/HPC_imaging/docs/index.md

 Option 1: You can access HPC with Open On Demand (OOD), but you need to request and gain access.
 See details [here](https://public.confluence.arizona.edu/display/UAHPC/Open+On+Demand).
 OOD provided a web-based GUI for HPC file management.

+Option 2: Use ssh.

+After you are on the UA VPN (see [here](https://uarizona.service-now.com/sp?id=sc_cat_item&sys_id=8ab35af01bb830507947edf1604bcb90) if you have not set it up), open a terminal and then type:

+`$ssh [your netid]@hpc.arizona.edu`

+Then you will be on the bastion host gateway.

 *Note on decompressing your tar file:* If you compressed your dataset to tar before you transfer to HPC (which is recommended), you can click on "Open in terminal" in OOD and use this command to decompress your dataset:

 `$tar -xvf [your dataset.tar]`